RaymondHLIU/RaymondHLIU.github.io/_pages/about.md

 <!-- * (2020-04-23) Our paper [Spatial Object Recommendation with Hints: When Spatial Granularity Matters](http://RaymondHLIU.github.io/files/SIGIR20-poirec.pdf) was accepted to ***SIGIR 2020***. -->
 <!-- * (2020-04-21) Our paper [Why We Go Where We Go: Profiling User Decisions on Choosing POIs](https://www.ijcai.org/Proceedings/2020/0478.pdf) was accepted to ***IJCAI 2020***. -->
 <!-- * (2020-03-31) Our paper [Incorporating Multi-Source Urban Data for Personalized and Context-Aware Multi-Modal Transportation Recommendation](https://ieeexplore.ieee.org/document/9063461) was accepted to ***TKDE***.  -->
 * (2020-03-16) Our Cross-City Multi-Modal Recommendation service get online!
-This service covers over 330 cities in mainland China.
+This service covers over 330 cities in mainland China.<br>
 * (2019-08-02) We organized "The KDD Cup 2019 Regular ML Track", Context-Aware Multi-Modal Transportation Recommendation.
-We attracted over 1700 teams participates.
+We attracted over 1700 teams participates.<br>
 * (2018-9-01) Our Multi-Modal Transportation Recommendation service get online!
-Download Baidu Maps and try Zhixing!
+Download Baidu Maps and try Zhixing!<br>
 </details><br>